discover-labs/dictum/docs/docs/data_model/getting_started.md

 ## Create the profiles file

-In addition to the data model, Hyperplane needs to know where your data is stored.
+In addition to the data model, Dictum needs to know where your data is stored.
 The connection information is stored separately in a file that's usually called `profiles.yml`.